Abimbola-git/DSA-AI-ML-CAPSTONE-PROJECT/README.md

    -  Use graphs like line plots, histograms, and scatter plots to analyze relationships between features.

 5. Model Selection
+   - Choose appropriate machine learning algorithms such as:
+   - Linear Regression
+   - Decision Trees
+   - Random Forest
-o Choose appropriate machine learning algorithms such as: o Linear Regression o Decision Trees o Random Forest o Gradient Boosting Machines (GBM) o LSTM (for time series data) o Split the dataset into training and testing sets (e.g., 80/20 split).
+   - Gradient Boosting Machines (GBM)
+   - LSTM (for time series data)
+   - Split the dataset into training and testing sets (e.g., 80/20 split).

 6. Model Training
- Train selected models using the training dataset.
+   - Train selected models using the training dataset.
- Use cross-validation to ensure the model's robustness.
+   - Use cross-validation to ensure the model's robustness.

 7. Model Evaluation
- Evaluate the model using metrics like:
+   - Evaluate the model using metrics like:
- Mean Absolute Error (MAE)
+   - Mean Absolute Error (MAE)
- Mean Squared Error (MSE)
+   - Mean Squared Error (MSE)
- R-squared value
+   - R-squared value
- Compare results from different models to find the best performer.
+   - Compare results from different models to find the best performer.

 8. Hyperparameter Tuning
- Optimize model parameters using techniques such as Grid Search or Random Search.
+   - Optimize model parameters using techniques such as Grid Search or Random Search.

 9. Deployment
- Deploy the model using web frameworks (e.g., Flask, Django) or cloud services (e.g., AWS, Azure).
+   - Deploy the model using web frameworks (e.g., Flask, Django) or cloud services (e.g., AWS, Azure).
- Create a user interface for users to input data and receive price predictions.
+   - Create a user interface for users to input data and receive price predictions.

 10. Monitoring and Maintenance
- Continuously monitor model performance and update with new data.
+   - Continuously monitor model performance and update with new data.
- Set up alerts for significant deviations in predictions.
+   - Set up alerts for significant deviations in predictions.

 •Tools and Technologies
  Programming Language: Python